PoloOnTheGo/JATOS_docs_v3/pages/Manage-Results.md

 ## Table Columns

-You can show and hide the columns displayed in the table with the drop-down menu under the *Display Columns* button.
+You can show and hide the columns displayed in the table with the drop-down menu under the *Customize* button (in older versions *Display Columns*).

 ![Results View screenshot](images/ResultsView-Screenshot9.png)